python/cpython/Doc/c-api/unicode.rst

 .. c:function:: PyObject* PyUnicode_EncodeLocale(PyObject *unicode, const char *errors)

-   Encode a Unicode object to UTF-8 on Android, or to the current locale encoding on other platforms.
+   Encode a Unicode object to UTF-8 on Android and VxWorks, or to the current locale encoding on other platforms.
 The supported error handlers are ``"strict"`` and ``"surrogateescape"`` (:pep:`383`).
 The encoder uses ``"strict"`` error handler if *errors* is ``NULL``.
 Return a :class:`bytes` object. *unicode* cannot